cqparts/cqparts/tests/env/README.md

 # Test Environments

-Each of the sub-folders in this directory has a buildable environment to test.
+Each of the sub-folders in this directory has a buildable environment designed to for unit-testing.

 At this time [2018-02] I'm just working with docker containers with _ubuntu_ environments.